Q-bio-Belgrade/RM_regulatory_dynamics/README.md

 ---

 ## License
-This repository is licensed under MIT license.
+This repository is licensed under the MIT license.
 For more details, see the `LICENSE` file.

 ---

 ## Citation
-If you use this code in your work, please cite the paper above.
+Please cite the paper above if you use this code in your work.